Our Team

 Research Manager

-Dr. Estes is a highly experienced researcher with 20 years of experience in translational interdisciplinary research.
+Dr. Estes is a highly experienced researcher with more than 20 years of experience in translational interdisciplinary research.
 She has a PhD in Neuroscience and a Masters in Immunology.
 Her research interests include behaviours of concern, sleep difficulties, and patient access to care.
 In her spare time, she enjoys reading, hiking, and spending time in the great outdoors with her husband and dog.

 Advisory Council